Cart

 A great mattress for shoulder pain does two things perfectly: it provides pressure relief to cushion your shoulder and offers support to keep your spine aligned.
 Some of the best models achieve this with zoned support.
 This is a design where the mattress is intentionally firmer in certain areas and softer in others.
 For example, it might be firmer under your hips to prevent them from sinking too low and softer under your shoulders to allow for gentle contouring.
 This targeted approach helps maintain a neutral spine position all night, reducing strain on your joints and letting your muscles fully relax.

-How Mattress Types Stack Up for Shoulder Pain
+How Different Mattress Types Compare for Shoulder Pain

 Once you know the firmness level you need, the next step is choosing the right materials.
 The type of mattress you sleep on plays a massive role in cushioning your shoulder and providing the right kind of support.
 Let's look at how the three most common mattress types—memory foam, innerspring, and hybrid—perform when it comes to soothing shoulder pain.